microsoft/terminal/doc/user-docs/index.md

 ## Running a Different Shell

 Note: This section assumes you already have _Windows Subsystem for Linux_ (WSL) installed.
+For more information, see [the installation guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 Windows Terminal uses PowerShell as its default shell.
 You can also use Windows Terminal to launch other shells, such as `cmd.exe` or WSL's `bash`: